simonthi/glyphs-scripts/README.md

 # About the scripts

 ## adhesiontext Arabic Colored layers
-An adaption of Toshi’s adhesiontext Arabic to take into account the given color for a glyph in the Glyphs UI to choose which characters to include,
+An adaptation of Toshi’s adhesiontext Arabic to take into account the given color for a glyph in the Glyphs UI to choose which characters to include,

 ## UnicodeReporter